 J&J prides itself on its decentralized operating structure, with the management teams of its myriad and far-flung operating units having wide latitude to make decisions.
 Each company belongs to one of J&J's three broad divisions: The Pharmaceuticals and Medical Devices segments each account for some 40% of sales, while the Consumer division contributes about 20% of annual revenues.
 J&J's diversified business model also allows for some insulation against troubles in any one market.
 For instance, growth in the Medical Devices segment, coupled with lagging sales in the Pharmaceuticals segment, led Medical Devices to pass Pharmaceuticals as the company's top revenue and profit earner each year from 2009 to 2013.

 In its ever-expanding Medical Devices division, many operating companies -- including surgical supplies companies Ethicon and Ethicon Endo-Surgery, orthopedics device maker DePuy Synthes, and vision care subsidiary Vistakon -- have experienced strong sales growth.
-The division also includes the LifeScan diabetes care unit, which includes the growing Animas insulin delivery offerings, and Cordis, a maker of cardiovascular products.
+The division also includes the LifeScan diabetes care unit, which includes the growing Animas insulin delivery offerings.
 The company has launched more than 50 new major products since 2012, and it expects more than 30 new major filings within the next couple of years.

 Operating companies in the Pharmaceuticals division include Janssen Biotech (formerly Centocor Ortho Biotech), Janssen Pharmaceuticals, and Noramco.
 Remicade is the company's top earner, bringing in more than $6 billion in annual sales or 9% of total revenue; in addition to psoriasis, the drug treats Crohn's disease, rheumatoid arthritis, and ulcerative colitis.
 In addition, key drugs earning over $1 billion annually are Procrit (sold internationally as Eprex), schizophrenia medication Risperdal Consta, cancer treatment Velcade, AIDS therapy Prezista, and plaque psoriasis drug Stelara.